EllaGruber/PROG201_EllaGRUBER/README.md

 Now that we’re in our venv, we’re ready to install the packages.
 Use pip3 to install them.
 Install the following packages: numpy ; pygame
 Should you want to leave the venv for something, close the Terminal or type:   deactivate

-As a last step, you want to create a folder called “data” in the venv folder, where the txt files put out by the script will be located.
-Without this folder, the script will refuse to run.

 **Running the script**

 First, put the script file in the venv we created previously.
 Just copy + paste it in there